All Episodes

 Like, I don't know a single young businessman that wouldn't have a drink with Pablo Escobar.

-Like, I mean, he sure of course, I would.
+Like, I mean, he sure.

 Exactly.

-Like that's the truth.
+Like, that's the truth.

-If you're the if you make it to the president of the United States, regardless of whether you've ever held political power before or whether you've ever personally taken a life, you're a killer.
+If you're if you make it to the president of the United States, regardless of whether you've ever held political power before or whether you've ever personally taken a life, you're a killer.

-I mean you've you've got the you have the capability to do what's got to be done to either sustain power or push an agenda on a global political level if you make it that far.
+You've got the you have the capability to do what's got to be done to either sustain power or push an agenda on a global political level if you make it that far.

-Yeah, and I I think again, so there are a few more examples of this.
+And I think again, so there are a few more examples of this.

-Um, with companies that allegedly have had rivals disappeared and so on.
+Also, like Biden has been involved in kind of that Russian oligarch space with his son, um, with companies that allegedly have had rivals disappeared and so on.

-I don't I don't know if Biden's ever made those calls in private life.
+I don't, I don't know if Biden's ever made those calls in private life, I doubt it, honestly.

 But I mean, everyone that is at a certain level of power has to be aware of that sort of thing.

-I mean, you can hire a hitman on the quote unquote dark net for 10,000.
+I mean, you can hire a hitman on the quote-unquote dark net for $10,000.

-Well, I mean, in Chicago, if you're actually uh renting a shooter from one of the gangs, it's like a thousand.
+Well, I mean, in Chicago, if you're actually renting a shooter from one of the gangs, it's like a thousand.

-It's a competitive market, yeah.
+It's a competitive market.

 All you basically need is a gun and some aggression, not even a gun, depending on the level of aggression.